ali-abrar-cse/A-Blockchain-Based-Vaccine-Supply-Tracking-System/README.md

 process would be stored with a view to maintaining the quality of the vaccines and making the entire process more transparent.

-This project has been selected at Blockchain Olypiad 2021 as top 40 fonalist.
+This project has been selected at Blockchain Olypiad 2021 as top 40 finalist.

 # Poster
 <img src="sample1.PNG">